Reduced blood circulation and hypertension caused by cutaneous folds

 Paresthesia on the hand

-The pins-and-needles sensation appears when the blood returns to the regions where the circulation has been cut.
+The pins-and-needles sensation appears when blood returns to areas where circulation has been interrupted.

-In fact, it's the folded skin that's cutting the flow.
+In fact, cutaneous folds are cutting the flow.

 The blood vessels get folded along with the skin.

-However, when permanent folds have formed, their presence reduces the flow continuously.
+However, once permanent folds have formed, their presence reduces the flow continuously.

-If you experience paresthesia frequently, grooming the large folds in the affected area may lessen or solve your problem.
+If you experience paresthesia frequently, grooming the large folds in the affected area may reduce or resolve your problem.

 Cutaneous folds and their crossings block the flow in the veins